 While many of these homes are shown without updates, and sometimes not even clean, they can appeal to the right buyer by highlighting what they do bring to the table.
 Often, these homes offer space at a fraction of the cost, the ability to customize, and details that they cannot find in new construction.

 Show potential buyers possibilities that make them rethink undertaking a renovation.
 In high-end markets, architectural renderings or a walk-through with a designer or architect can help in real estate lead generation and interest potential buyers.
 In mid-range to lower-end markets, buyers might appreciate the benefits of increased space at a better price or the ability to truly have the kitchen of their dreams with only a contractor and a bit of elbow grease sacrificed.

 The Bottom Line

-Staging a home is a great open house checklist idea that involves the honest examination and creative reimagination of a property so that it feels perfectly suited to your most likely potential buyer looking for their next residence.
+Staging a home is a great open house checklist idea that involves the honest examination and creative reimagination of a property so it feels perfectly suited to your most likely potential buyer.
 From the exterior of the home to the small details inside, the tips listed above help you create an atmosphere that promotes a buyer envisioning themselves in the space and enjoying the full potential of what the property can offer.
 A staged home sells more quickly for clients, and excited potential buyers bring better offers.